 Online Renewal for Green, Maroon, and Brown Passports

-Same goes if your passport is brown, green or maroon.
-Be ready since you’ll take the step by step process as a new applicant.
+The same goes if your passport is brown, green, or maroon.
+Be ready since you’ll take the step-by-step process as a new applicant.

-Step 3: Complete all the required documents after you paid the processing fee.
-This includes the data page of your passport, valid ID, old passport.
-You will need your PSA authenticated birth certificate.
+Step 3.
+Complete all the required documents after you pay the processing fee.
+This includes the data page of your passport, valid ID, and old passport.
+You will need your PSA-authenticated birth certificate.

 Be on time on your scheduled date of renewal.
 You may arrive earlier.